MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/work-in-offline-mode.md

 ### Check offline status from the main menu

-You can also see which entities are available in offline mode from the main menu
+You can also see which entities are available in offline mode from the main menu.

 - From the nav bar, select ![Menu button](media/MenuButton.png "Menu button").